appserver-io/appserver/_docs/installation.md

 * Autostart after installation, no autostart on reboot
 * Reachable under pre-configured ports as described [here]({{"/get-started/documentation/configuration.html#configuration-defaults" | prepend: site.baseurl }})

-For OS specific steps and characteristics see below for tested environments.
+For OS specific steps and characteristics see the section below for tested environments.

 > We **STRONGLY** recommend to have a look at our [upgrade guides](https://github.com/appserver-io/appserver/search?utf8=%E2%9C%93&q=UPGRADE+in%3Apath&type=Code), before upgrading any previous installation.